edkreuk/presentations/2023/DataSaturday Stockholm/Meta-Data-Driven-Framework/readme.md

 **Meta-Data-Driven-Framework**

 This is just a small readme as a start.
 Any questions please ask me.
-I will try to update the reedme as soon as possible
+I will try to update the readme as soon as possible

 Create a Serverless database in Synapse and